wearegiants/Library-Foundation/wp-content/plugins/query-monitor/readme.txt

 * CSS tweaks to better match wp-admin styles.

 = 2.6.10 =
-* Add compatibility with PHP <5.3.6. `DirectoryIterator::getExtension()` isn't available on this version (and also as it's part of SPL it can be disabled).
+* Add compatibility with PHP 5.3.6 and lower. `DirectoryIterator::getExtension()` isn't available on this version (and also as it's part of SPL it can be disabled).
 * Simplify the admin CSS to avoid QM's output being covered by the admin menu.
 * Add support for footer styles in the scripts and styles component.
 * Update the authentication JavaScript so it works cross-protocol.
-* Add support for footer styles in the scripts and styles component.

 = 2.6.9 =
 * New Scripts & Styles component